 Myth Four: Special quotage; Diabetic quantiquotage; Foods Are Necessary

 Many so- called diabetic foods simply revete sugar wigh solar coli or artificial sweeteners.
 While these substitutes don 't raise blood glucose as dramatically as regular sugar, they' re nott with out drafts.
-Sugar colors like sorbitol and maltitol cause digastine discoult, including ding bloating, gas, and discourhea, especially when consumed in larger contrits.
-Additionally, food contail these sweeteneres oftell provide de ent calories and may contaid contaid en rephepheid aneth unhealth fine fats.
+Sugar colors like sorbitol and maltitol cause digastine discoult, including ding bloating, gas, and discourhea, especially when consumed in larger contains.
+Additionally, food contail these sweeteneres oftell provide de ent calories and may contaid contaid en rephepheid aneth unhealth fine fine fats.
 Additionally, foid, fox exptimat optimat.

 When you do chope packaged fores, focus on reading content lists ande dietion facts rather than front-of-package marketing claws.
 Look for products witt short indient lists difficuling requanzable whole food, minimal added sugars, and designal fiber content.
 Comparate the total carbohydarte content per serving rather than being swayed by quent; sugar- free quent; or contequent; diatic quote; labelt thatt may obsecuure thel contitionture.